Frequently Asked Questions (FAQ)

 When you retain an RCIC as your representative, they spend many hours trying to identify the right fit for you.
 They check all your documents and forms to ensure everything is good.
 They write convincing submission letters, citing immigration laws and regulations of Canada and Canadian case law.
 And they carry an invaluable theoretical training and practical experience to guide you towards the best path.

 Umka Immigration Consulting understands that representation fees, application fees and certified translation costs can quickly build up and be very frightening indeed.

-At Umka Immigration Consulting, I charge at milestones such as creating of an Express Entry profile, at the receipt of an Invitation to Apply (ITA) and at the passport request.
+At Umka Immigration Consulting, I charge at milestones such as creating of an Express Entry profile, at the receipt of an Invitation to Apply (ITA) and at the electronic submission (eAPR).
 For example, in a permanent resident application, you will never pay at the subsequent milestones if you never get an ITA.
 Hence, despite the initial sticker shock (usually CA$3,500), you might be just paying for Express Entry profile creation (usually CA$1,500).

 Further installments can be discussed under exceptional circumstances.

-As per ICCRC regulations that I am bound by, I cannot refund any earned money for which I have already provided a service.
+As per CICC regulations that I am bound by, I cannot refund any earned money for which I have already provided a service.

 When I receive a payment from you, the money goes to a trust account.
 The money stays there until I provide the service.
 Once I provide the service or complete a milestone, I transfer the corresponding portion of the money from the trust account into Umka Immigration Consulting’s chequing account.
 At that point, since the service was already provided, the money is earned and cannot be returned.

 There are explicit articles surrounding this in the Retainer Agreement you would have signed.
-ICCRC strictly prohibits RCICs from agreeing to contingency billing.
+CICC strictly prohibits RCICs from agreeing to contingency billing.

 With that said, if you want to discharge me as your representative at any point, you will be fully refunded for the services in the Retainer Agreement that I have not provided and you paid upfront.